-28 Vitamin B5 Foods for Staying Healthy & Energetic
+28 Vitamin B5 Foods for Staying Healthy & Energetic in 2022

 Vitamin B5 (pantothenic acid) is an essential nutrient that plays a significant role in our organism.
 It belongs to the B-complex of vitamins, all responsible for converting food into energy our body needs to function properly.
 So to stay healthy, you need to enrich your everyday diet with vitamin B5 foods.
 Here you can find plenty of ideas for your daily menu.

 What Is Vitamin B5?

 Like other B vitamins, B5 is water-soluble, meaning that the body cannot store it in large amounts.
 That’s why you need to consume foods containing this irreplaceable nutrient regularly.
 Notably, one of the primary pantothenic acid uses is to help synthesize coenzyme A (CoA), which is essential for various metabolic processes.

 Vitamin B5 has a range of essential functions:

 - It is responsible for breaking down proteins, fats, and carbohydrates.

 - It contributes to the production of red blood cells.

 - Another vitamin B5 function is maintaining a healthy digestive system and enabling the body to use other vitamins.